 Sec.
 212 Design and Construction, WPCF Improvements.
 The City of Redmond will complete Water Pollution Control Facilities improvements to address current and projected service needs for capacity, ability to meet current and potential future regulatory requirements, reliability of unit process performance and ability to maintain the facilities over a 20-year planning horizon.
-The major project components include: expand the Orbal System; install new tertiary treatment filtration and UV disinfection; rehabilitate the solids de-watering building and equipment; install a solar biosolids drying and storage system; install a new standby generator; and other facility improvements including new operations/administration building.
+The major project components include expanding the Orbal System, installing new tertiary treatment filtration and UV disinfection, rehabilitating the solids de-watering building and equipment, installing a solar biosolids drying and storage system, installing a new standby generator, and other facility improvements including a new operations building.